-The Corporate Governance Committee assists the Board of Directors in fulfilling its corporate governance responsibilities and ensures the Board's effectiveness and its observance of corporate governance principles and guidelines.
+The Corporate Governance Committee assists the Board of in fulfilling Directors corporate governance responsibilities and ensures the Board's effectiveness and its corporate observance of governance principles guidelines.
 It is also serves as the Compensation/ Remuneration Committee of the Corporation.

-The Committee shall also establish a formal and transparent procedure for developing a policy on remuneration of officers to ensure that their compensation is consistent with the Corporation's culture, strategy and business environment in which it operates.
+The Committee shall also establish a formal and procedure transparent for developing a policy on remuneration of officers to ensure that their compensation consistent with Corporation's culture, strategy and business environment in which it operates.